ansipunk/databased/README.md

 A based asynchronous database connection manager.

 Based is designed to be used with SQLAlchemy Core requests.
-Currently, the only supported backends are `aiosqlite` and `psycopg`.
+Currently, the only supported databases are SQLite and PostgreSQL.
 It's fairly simple to add a new backend, should you need one.
 Work in progress - any contributions - issues or pull requests - are very welcome.
-API might change, as `based` is still at its early experiment stage.
+API might change, as library is still at its early experiment stage.

 This library is inspired by [databases](https://github.com/encode/databases).